DragonSpeed

-DragonSpeed Racing is an American auto racing team that competes in the European Le Mans Series, FIA World Endurance Championship and the 24 Hours of Le Mans.
-In 2019, the team entered the NTT IndyCar Series with a five race schedule, including the 103rd Indianapolis 500, with car #81 driven by Ben Hanley.
-In the 2021 24 Hours of Le Mans, Team DragonSpeed USA won the LMP2 Pro/Am Category, in an Oreca 07, car #21, driven by Henrik Hedman, Ben Hanley and Juan Pablo Montoya.
+DragonSpeedLLC, also known as DragonSpeed or DragonSpeed Racing is an American auto racing team that competes in the IMSA WeatherTech SportsCar Championship.
+The team has previously competed in European Le Mans Series, NTT IndyCar Series and the FIA World Endurance Championship, as well as 24h Le Mans.

+In the 2021 24 Hours of Le Mans, Team DragonSpeed USA won the LMP2 Pro/Am Category, in an Oreca 07 #21, driven by Henrik Hedman, Ben Hanley and Juan Pablo Montoya.
+DragonSpeed are also three time winners of 24h of Daytona in the LMP2 category.

 History

 First steps

 In 2007, DragonSpeed, was founded by racing driver Elton Julian.
 Four years later the team made their race debut on Ferrari F430 Challenge in the GT category of the 2011 24 Hours of Daytona.
 They have finished 15th in the category and 29th overall.
 They missed 2012 racing season, and joined the Prototype Challenge class of the 2013 American Le Mans Series with Oreca FLM09-Chevrolet car.
 They finished sixth in the season standings, being the only team in the category to participate on the part-time schedule.